idra-lab/idra-lab.github.io/content/authors/leonardorossi/_index.md

   - PhD Students
 ---

-Davide is a PhD student at the university of Trento.
-He received the B.Sc. degree in computer science at the University of Trento, Italy, in 2023 and the M.Sc. in artificial intelligence systems at the University of Trento, Italy, in 2025.
-His research focuses on planning and control of quadrupedal locomotion.
+Leonardo Rossi is a PhD Student in Material, Mechatronics and Systems Engineering at the University of Trento.
+His research focuses on robot learning, with particular emphasis on Reinforcement Learning and Foundation Models for robotics.
+A central aspect of his work is the development of methods that aim to enhance safety, robustness to irreversible events, and reliability of robotic systems in real-world environments.